hindsight-ai/hindsight-ai/docs/authentication_flow.md

 ### Manual Overrides & Revocation

-Administrators listed in `BETA_ACCESS_ADMINS` can visit `/beta-access/admin` directly (there is no navigation link) to inspect user status and perform manual overrides.
+Administrators listed in `BETA_ACCESS_ADMINS` (comma-separated emails) can visit `/beta-access/admin` directly (there is no navigation link) to inspect user status and perform manual overrides.
 Updates are audited as `beta_access_review` entries and support four outcomes:

 * `accepted` / `denied` – mirror the standard decision flow and synchronise the most recent request record.
 * `revoked` – indicates access was granted previously but has now been intentionally rescinded.
 Users experience the same gating as `denied`, but audit trails retain the distinction.